awslabs/multi-az-workshop/content/lab-5/index.en.md

 weight : 60
 ---

-[Zonal autoshift]((https://docs.aws.amazon.com/r53recovery/latest/dg/arc-zonal-autoshift.html)) is a feature of Application Recovery Controller that allows you to automatically and safely shift your application's traffic away from an AZ when AWS's telemetry indicates that there is a potential impairment impacting AWS services or customer workloads.
-Detecting single-AZ impairments can sometime be difficult if the source of the interruption is from the underlying AWS infrastructure.
-We use our own AWS internal monitoring tools and metrics to decide when to trigger a network traffic shift.
+[Zonal autoshift]((https://docs.aws.amazon.com/r53recovery/latest/dg/arc-zonal-autoshift.html)) is a feature of Application Recovery Controller that allows you to automatically and safely shift your application's traffic away from an AZ when AWS's telemetry indicates that there is a potential impairment impacting AWS services or customer workloads in a single AZ.
+Detecting single-AZ impairments can sometimes be difficult if the source of the interruption is from the underlying AWS infrastructure.
+We use our own internal AWS monitoring tools and metrics to decide when to trigger a zonal shift for AWS services and customer resources with zonal autoshift enabled.
 The shift starts automatically; there is no API to call.
 When we detect that a zone has a potential failure, such as a power or network disruption, we automatically trigger an autoshift of your enrolled resources.

 As a best practice, you should have enough capacity pre-provisioned to absorb the increased load in the remaining AZs after the traffic has shifted.
 In order to ensure that you're confident that your application can do this succesfully when there truly is an AZ impairment, zonal autoshift includes a practice mode where we regularly test the shift during a maintenance window.
 Let's enable autoshift on our load balancer, auto scaling group, and EKS cluster.

 ## Enable zonal shift
 The workshop automatically enables zonal shift on your ALB, but it hasn't been enabled for your EC2 Auto Scaling Group or your EKS cluster.
 We need to enable it first before we can turn on autoshift.
 Go to the [auto scaling console](https://console.aws.amazon.com/ec2/home#AutoScalingGroups:) and select the auto scaling group named like *`multi-az-workshop-ec2Nested...`*.
-Click on the *Integrations* tab and select *Edit* next to ARC Zonal Shift.
+Click on the *Integrations* tab and select *Edit* next to ARC zonal shift.

 ![asg-integrations](/static/asg-integrations.png)

 Select the checkbox to *Enable zonal shift*, then select the checkbox for *Skip zonal shift validation*, and finally select *Ignore unhealthy* for the health check behavior.
 In this case, we don't want auto scaling to replace instances that are terminated because we want to prevent the automatic AZ rebalancing that is performed.
 This prevents new instances from being launched in the impacted AZ due to rebalancing.
 If you select *Replace unhealthy*, auto scaling will replace terminated or unhealthy instances in the other AZs, but will then launch new instances in the impacted AZ to rebalance.
 You can learn more about these options in the [auto scaling documentation](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-zonal-shift.html).
+Finally, click *Update*.

 ![asg-zonal-shift](/static/asg-zonal-shift.png)